Master of Science: Poland

 The degree is awarded predominantly in the natural sciences, mathematics, computer science, economics, as well as in the arts and other disciplines.
 Those who graduate from an engineering program prior to being awarded a master's degree are allowed to use the "mgr inż." pre-nominal ("master engineer").
 This is most common in engineering and agricultural fields of study.
 Defense of a research thesis is required.
 All master's degrees in Poland qualify for a doctorate program.

 Russia

 The title of "master" was introduced by Alexander I at 24 January 1803.
 The Master had an intermediate position between the candidate and doctor according to the decree "About colleges structure".
 The master's degree was abolished from 1917 to 1934.
-Russia has followed the Bologna Process for higher education in Europe since 2011.

 Spain

 Like all EU member states, Spain follows the Bologna Process.
 The Master of Science (MSc) degree is a program officially recognized by the Spanish Ministry of Education.
 It usually involves 1 or 2 years of full-time study.
 It is targeted at pre-experience candidates who have recently finished their undergraduate studies.
 An MSc degree can be awarded in every field of study.
 An MSc degree is required in order to progress to a PhD.
 MSci, MPhil and DEA are equivalent in Spain.